peteroupc/classic-wallpaper/uielements.md

     - Color gradient fills (smooth transitions from one color to another) and simulations of color gradients are rare (and then especially in backgrounds of illustrations), if not avoided.
 - For graphics in a 256-color palette, gradient fills are present but subtle.
 - Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) appear the same as the original icon but with finer but nonessential detail.[^8a]

-- Black-and-white graphics from which a color version is derived do not use shading or hatch patterns to mimic shadows or solid colors.[^8b]
+In general, in graphics before 1995, black-and-white graphics from which a color version is derived do not use shading or hatch patterns to mimic shadows or solid colors.[^8b]

 After about 2003, user-interface graphics tend to be 8-bpc images and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^6] or similar techniques.